S4ND1X/GeorgeDev/README.md

 ## Reach out

-Feel free to contact me, about this or any other poject.
+Feel free to contact me, about this or any other project.